beele/homebridge-unifi-protect-camera-motion/README.md

 If you are using Homebridge Config X, it will do its best to alert you to any syntax errors it finds.

+If you are upgrading from a pre 0.4.1 version please note that your camera's will be added in automatically by the plugin from now on.
+This means that the old camera's need to be removed as these will no longer work.
+Tap on a camera preview to open the camera feed, click the settings icon and scroll all the way to the bottom, there select `Remove camera from home`.

 ## Config fields: